2010 floods in Thailand and north Malaysia: Malaysia

 In northern Malaysia, officials said floods caused by heavy monsoon rains have forced more than 10,000 people to evacuate their homes and several schools to close.
 Another official with the National Flood Monitoring Centre said more than 2,200 people in another northern state, Perlis, were evacuated.
 Over 36,000 people were transported to relief shelters, while rains and flooding caused two deaths.

 The floods affected transportation in and around Kedah and Perlis, shutting down rail and closing roads including the North–South Expressway.
 Alor Setar's Sultan Abdul Halim Airport was also closed after its runway was flooded, leaving helicopters as the only mode of aerial transport into Kedah and Perlis.
 The floods also contaminated the water supply in Kedah and Perlis, forcing the states to receive supplies from the neighbouring state of Perak.

 Rice production, a key industry in Kedah and Perlis, was badly affected by the floods.
 According to the federal government, over 45,000 hectares of rice fields were damaged in Kedah alone.
 The government pledged 26 million ringgit in aid to farmers in both states.

 The floods killed at least four people in Kedah, including a foreign national.
-Around 50,000 people were evacuated, the floods even affecting the house of Kedah's Chief Minister Azizan Abdul Razak.
+Around 50,000 people were evacuated, the floods even affected the house of Kedah's Chief Minister, Azizan Abdul Razak.
 In Perlis, the floods submerged over two-thirds of the state's land in water.

 The north-eastern state of Kelantan was also affected by the floods, causing the closure of some schools.